msmock/poc-microservices/README.md

 ## poc-mongo-service
-The service provides a RESTful interface with CRUD operations for fhir R4 patient class obejects to be stored in a mongo nosql database.
+The service provides a RESTful interface with CRUD operations for fhir R4 patient class objects to be stored in a mongo nosql database.

 The service loads it's configuration from the configuration server configured in application.yaml.